After you apply

 Replying to your offer

 Postgraduate research applicants should contact the academic department directly.
-The contact details for your department will be included in your offer letter.
+The contact details for your department will be included in your offer email.

 Applicants should aim to reply to offers within 6 weeks.
-Further information about accommodation and applying for visas will be sent out to applicants after the offer is accepted.
+Further information about arriving at the University, accommodation and applying for visas will be sent out to applicants after the offer is accepted.

 Please note that you can accept only one Unconditional offer of a place.
 If you have been made Unconditional offers for more than one course, you will need to choose which course to accept.
 You should then decline the other offers.